mmellado/js4noobs/README.md

   var colors = ['red', 'blue', 'pink', 'black'];
   var arraySize = colors.length; // araySize = 4
 ```
 The `length` property will provide the literal size of the array.
-However, keep in mind that the index of arrays starts in 0, so you need to be careful when you use access the array using it's lenght as its last index will be its length - 1
+However, keep in mind that the index of arrays starts in 0, so you need to be careful when you use access the array using it's length as its last index will be its length - 1

 ```javascript
   var colors = ['red', 'blue', 'pink', 'black'];